francescadal/express-generator-routes/README.md

 Let's construct that module together.
 Next, we connect that module to our app over in `app.js`.
 Finally, let's test our work by running our server (`npm start`) and navigating to our endpoints.

-## Lab: Echo Server

-You defined an echo server using the `http` module.
-Do the same thing by adding a new route module called `echo.js`.
-Test your work by starting your server and navigating to your endpoint.

 ## Lab: What Time Is It?

 Create a time server by defining a new route module called `time.js`.
 Inside that module, define a route that responds like so: